 Finding the school format for you

 One of the advantages of vocational training programs is that they can easily be pursued by someone full-time or part-time employed.
-Most colleges offer their students the flexibility to continue their education at their convenience.
+Most colleges offer their students the flexibility to continue their education at their convenience and offer frequent program intake dates.
 There are program formats like blended courses or purely online courses.
 Also, vocational training programs are shorter in duration than many diplomas and degrees from larger institutions.
 Brighton College’s programs run 20 hours a week, which leaves ample time for work around the school schedule.
 This perfectly suits the requirements of those who can’t leave their jobs to pursue a course.

 Work Experience before graduation